quintel/documentation/general/merit_order.md

 ##### Current Load Profiles

-The volatiles and must-runs have a-priori defined curves that deterimine their 'on-time'.
+The volatiles and must-runs have a-priori defined curves that determine their 'on-time'.
 The following profiles are used to determine the hourly production by scaling them with the installed capacity of the respective participant.

 -   demand industry CHPs
 -   agricultural CHPs